-In order to perform Advanced School Customizations within Northpass, we rely on a templating engine to render the various learner-facing school webpages (think of the My Courses page, Course Catalog, etc).
+In order to perform Design Customizations within Northpass, we rely on a templating engine to render the various learner-facing school webpages (think of the My Courses page, Course Catalog, etc).

-In the past, our old templating language (SKTL) consumed a great deal of resources, which ultimately put stress on our system and caused significantly longer load times for your learners.
+In the past, our old templating language (SKTL) consumed plenty of resources, which ultimately put stress on our system and caused significantly longer load times for your learners.

 What We Did